Business class flights to Tokyo

 Average flying time from London to Tokyo: 11 hours 30 minutes

 Airlines flying direct from London to Tokyo: ANA, British Airways, JAL

 Airports in Tokyo: Tokyo Narita, Tokyo Haneda

 Distance from London to Tokyo: 5,949 miles

-When flying to Tokyo there are three major airlines that fly direct, including British Airways, ANA and JAL.
-ANA and JAL fly to Tokyo Haneda airport, while British Airways offers direct direct flights from London Heathrow to both Haneda and Narita airport.
+When taking business class flights to Tokyo, only three major airlines fly there direct, including; British Airways, ANA and JAL.
+ANA and JAL fly to Tokyo Haneda airport, while British Airways offer direct flights from London Heathrow to both Haneda and Narita airport.

 British Airways Club World features lie-flat seats with 10.4 inch entertainment screens, noise cancelling headsets and in seat power sockets.
 At Heathrow Airport you’ll also benefit from a complimentary treatment in the Elemis Travel Spa, as well as access to the Galleries Lounge, where you can relax and enjoy some refreshments or a glass of wine before your flight.

 ANA’s Business Class features a staggered seat configuration, with direct aisle access so you don’t have to disturb your fellow passengers when getting up to go to the bathroom.
 A highlight is definitely ANA’s dining experience, which includes meals designed by master chefs, with both International and Japanese options.
 In addition to wines and champagnes, you can also enjoy high-quality Japanese sake to get you in the mood for your trip.